CKs-Technology-News/PrivacyTools/README.md

 The overall best strategy is that you post only useful or helpful stuff on platforms which does not expose or compromise you, this way you do not need to wipe something afterwards and you help others.

-- [autopruneDiscord](https://github.com/tylermammone/autopruneDiscord) – Automatically delete the oldest message in a discord channel whenever a new message is added.
-- [ephemeral](https://github.com/victoriadrake/ephemeral) – Automatically delete your old Tweets with AWS Lambda.
+- [How to permanently delete a Facebook account](https://deletefacebook.com/) – Dedicated page to show users how to backup your data before deleting Facebook.
 - [JustDeleteMe](https://justdeleteme.xyz/) – A directory of direct links to delete your account from web services.
 - [PowerDeleteSuite](https://github.com/j0be/PowerDeleteSuite) – Power Delete Suite for Reddit.
-- [YT-Spammer-Purge](https://github.com/ThioJoe/YT-Spammer-Purge) – Purge Spam comments on YouTube, a [demo video is here](https://youtube.com/watch?v=zo_uoFI1WXM).
 - [Reddact](https://redact.dev/) – A tool and extension to delete social media content like e.g. Discord messages, Instagram, Reddit etc.
-- [reddit-shreddit](https://github.com/nixfu/reddit-shreddit) – Program to delete entire Reddit user post and comments history.
 - [Social Amnesia](https://github.com/Nick-Gottschlich/Social-Amnesia) – Forget the past.
 Social Amnesia makes sure your social media accounts only show your posts from recent history, not from "that phase" 5 years ago.
+- [YT-Spammer-Purge](https://github.com/ThioJoe/YT-Spammer-Purge) – Purge Spam comments on YouTube, a [demo video is here](https://youtube.com/watch?v=zo_uoFI1WXM).
+- [autopruneDiscord](https://github.com/tylermammone/autopruneDiscord) – Automatically delete the oldest message in a discord channel whenever a new message is added.
+- [ephemeral](https://github.com/victoriadrake/ephemeral) – Automatically delete your old Tweets with AWS Lambda.
+- [Reddit Shreddit](https://github.com/nixfu/reddit-shreddit) – Program to delete entire Reddit user post and comments history.

 ### [Social Media Identity Privacy](#social-media-identity-privacy)